 Free Kefir Grains

 Free with any milk purchase on our website to pick up customers.
 While supplies last!
-Limit of 1 per household per month.
-Please do not put this item on auto order as it is not consistently in stock.
+Limit of 1 per household per 3 months.
+Please do not put this item on auto order as it is not consistently in stock. due to high demand

 Why are your kefir grain free?